Intermittent Fasting and Thyroid: What You Should Know

 Intermittent Fasting and Hyperthyroidism

 Hyperthyroidism is the opposite problem: the thyroid produces too much hormone, accelerating metabolism beyond healthy levels.
-Graves' disease is the most common autoimmune cause.
-Symptoms include unintended weight loss, rapid heart rate, anxiety, heat intolerance, and tremors.
+The NIDDK names Graves' disease, an autoimmune disorder, as the most common cause.
+Symptoms include weight loss despite increased appetite, rapid or irregular heartbeat, nervousness and irritability, trouble tolerating heat, tremors, and muscle weakness.

 The fasting conversation changes significantly with hyperthyroidism.